aws-samples/amazon-memorydb-for-redis-samples/blogs/optimizing-gen-ai-apps-with-durable-semantic-cache/README.md

 * Amazon Bedrock model access enabled for Anthropic Claude 3 Sonnet and Amazon Titan Embeddings G1 in us-east-1
 * jq and git
 * curl and time commands (installed by default in Mac and Linux systems)
-* Python3.11 (Runtime can be changed to other python versions in the lambda module definition in the main.tf file)
+* Python3.11 with pip.
+The Python runtime can be changed to other versions in the lambda module definition within the main.tf file. _python3.11 -m ensurepip_ can be used to install pip for Python3.11

 ## Installation